psfoley/openfl/docs/running_the_federation.start_nodes.rst

 2. If the :code:`export` command is successful, you will have a :code:`.zip` file with the workspace name in the directory.
 Copy this archive to the remote collaborator node.

-3. Make sure you have installed |productName| on the remote collaborator node :ref:`using these instructions <install_initial_steps>`, and have activated the virtual environment.
+3. Make sure you have installed |productName| on the remote collaborator node :ref:`using these instructions <install_initial_steps>` and have activated the virtual environment.

 4. Run the command to import the workspace archive: